 Central vein lobule in the liver

 The central vein lobule is referred to as the classic liver lobule.
-The central vein (Vena centralis) is located in the middle of the usually hexagonal area.
-It conducts blood into the Venae hepaticae and finally to the Vena cava.
+The central vein (vena centralis) is located in the middle of the usually hexagonal area.
+It conducts blood into the venae hepaticae and finally to the vena cava.
 The edges of the lobule are marked by the portal triad (see above).
-Since the vessels are located between neighboring lobules they are referred to as interlobular artery and vein, as well as Ductus biliferi interlobularis.
+The vessels located between neighboring lobules are referred to as interlobular artery and vein, as well as ductus biliferi interlobularis.

 Liver cells (hepatocytes) are radially arranged around the central vein.
-The sinusoids existent between the liver cells conduct mixed blood from the interlobular artery and vein from the periphery to the central vein (see above).
-There are also little biliary ducts (Canaliculi biliferi) between the hepatocytes, which proceed in the direction of the Ductus biliferi interlobularis and conduct bile in opposite direction to the blood flow.
+The sinusoids between the liver cells carry mixed blood from the interlobular artery and vein from the periphery to the central vein (see above).
+Small biliary ducts (canaliculi biliferi) exist between the hepatocytes in the direction of the ductus biliferi interlobularis and conduct bile in a direction opposite to the blood flow.

-Contrary to the sinusoids, the Canaliculi do not possess their own wall.
-That is why bile can find its way into the blood stream in case of bile stasis.
-This phenomenon can lead to jaundice (Icterus).
+Contrary to the sinusoids, the canaliculi do not carry their own wall.
+Therefore, bile can enter the bloodstream in case of cholestasis, which can lead to jaundice (icterus).

 Portal vein lobules in the liver

-The biliary tract system is essential in the portal vein lobule.
-The portal triad with its vessels forms the centre of the triangular lobule, whereas the edges are formed by the central vein.
-Thus, three central vein lobules belong to one portal vein lobule.
+The biliary tract system is a key element in the portal vein lobule.
+The portal triad with its vessels forms the center of the triangular lobule, whereas the edges are formed by the central vein.
+Thus, the three central vein lobules belong to a single portal vein lobule.

 Acinus of the liver

 The acinus of the liver has a rhomboid shape.
-The edges are built by central veins and periportal areas that are situated across from each other.
-It should be considered that the blood changes its composition in this functional unit on the way from the periphery to the center of the central vein lobule.
+The edges are built by central veins and periportal areas that are situated across each other.
+It should be considered that blood composition changes in this functional unit along the periphery to the center of the central vein lobule.

-- Zone 3 (inner zone): Centre of the central vein lobule, bad nutrient and oxygen supply, especially susceptible to damage
+- Zone 3 (inner zone): Center of the central vein lobule, bad nutrients, and oxygen supply, especially susceptible to damage

 Functional units of the liver

-The sinusoids are widened capillaries located between hepatocytes.
-They conduct oxygen rich blood from the interlobular arteries (Arteriae interlobulares) and nutrient rich blood from the interlobular veins (Venae interlobulares) to the central veins.
-The small space filled with blood plasma that lies between the discontinuous endothelium of the sinusoids and the liver parenchyma is called Disse-space.
+The sinusoids are enlarged capillaries located between hepatocytes.
+They conduct oxygen-rich blood from the interlobular arteries (arteriae interlobulares) and nutrient-rich blood from the interlobular veins (venae interlobulares) to the central veins.
+The small space filled with blood plasma that lies between the discontinuous endothelium of the sinusoids and the liver parenchyma is called perisinusoidal space (or space of Disse).

-This space is populated with vitamin A storing hepatic stellate cells.
-They are also called Tto cells and play an important role in the development of liver cirrhosis (see below).
+This space is populated with vitamin A-storing hepatic stellate cells.
+They are also called Ito cells and play an important role in the development of liver cirrhosis (see below).
 The endothelial cells are accompanied by macrophages, the so-called Kupffer cells.
-They phagocytize particles and microorganisms.
-Furthermore, they are involved in the degradation of aged erythrocytes, which on top of that is enhanced in asplenia.
-Pit cells accompany the endothelial cells as well.
-They function as liver-specific lymphocytes.
+They phagocytize particles and microorganisms as well as digest aged erythrocytes, especially in asplenia.
+Pit cells accompany the endothelial cells and act as liver-specific lymphocytes.

 Parenchyma cells of the liver

-A hepatocyte possesses one apical biliary pole (adjoins biliary tracts) and one basolateral blood pole (adjoins sinusoid).
-Endothelial cell plates are formed by aggregation of hepatocytes.
-They radially proceed to the central veins.
+A hepatocyte contains one apical biliary pole (adjoins biliary tracts) and one basolateral blood pole (adjoins sinusoid).
+Endothelial cell plates are formed via hepatocyte aggregation and radiate to the central veins.

-One of the liver’s most essential tasks is the storage and supply of nutrients for somatic cells.
-The nutrients taken up with the diet do not always match the cell’s demands.
-The liver has to store abundant substances and balances out deficiencies through supplying lacking nutrients.
+One of the most essential tasks of the liver is the storage and supply of nutrients to somatic cells.
+The dietary intake of nutrients does not always meet the cellular demand.
+The liver stores an abundance of nutrients and prevents any deficiency.

-The liver reacts differently to food intake and fastening and is therefore involved in the regulation of blood sugar levels.
-If there is too much glucose in the blood, e.g. after food intake, it becomes modified by the liver via the release of insulin in the pancreas and will accumulate in the liver as its storage form glycogen.
-Furthermore, the liver owns insulin independent glucose transporters (GLUT2) through which abundant glucose find its way into hepatocytes.
+The liver reacts differently to food intake and fasting, and is therefore involved in the regulation of blood sugar levels.
+Excessive glucose levels in the blood, e.g., food intake triggers the release of insulin in the pancreas.
+Glucose is stored in the liver as glycogen.
+Furthermore, the liver carries insulin-independent glucose transporters (GLUT2) for the uptake of glucose into hepatocytes.

 Protein metabolism in the liver

-The liver provides essential components for protein metabolism: Albumin (maintenance of colloid osmotic pressure), proteins of the complement system (=acute phase proteins, parts of non-specific defense) and coagulation factors (fibrinogen, prothrombin).
-Examples of impairment of the formation of these proteins are: Albumin deficiency leads to ascites, acute phase protein deficiency leads to an elevated susceptibility to infection and a deficiency of coagulations factors leads to unstoppable bleeding.
+The liver provides essential components for protein metabolism: albumin (maintenance of colloid osmotic pressure), proteins of the complement system (acute phase proteins, which are components of nonspecific defense) and coagulation factors (fibrinogen and prothrombin).
+Abnormalities associated with these proteins include albumin deficiency leading to ascites, acute-phase protein deficiency leading to an elevated susceptibility to infection, and a deficiency of coagulation factors triggering unstoppable bleeding.

-Due to continuous degradation and conversion of proteins and amino acids urea is formed as end-product of the amino acid metabolism.
-It gets into the kidney via blood and is excreted by urine.
+Continuous degradation and conversion of proteins and amino acids leads to the formation of urea as an end-product of amino acid metabolism.
+Urea enters the kidney via blood and is excreted in the urine.

-The liver is able to produce glutamine with the help of transaminases.
-It is a matter of glutamate oxaloacetate transaminase (GOT=ASAT=AST) and glutamate pyruvate transaminase (GPT=ALAT=ALT).
+The liver produces glutamine with the help of transaminases: glutamate oxaloacetate transaminase (GOT=ASAT=AST) and glutamate pyruvate transaminase (GPT=ALAT=ALT).

-In case of damages or diseases of the liver those enzymes will be increasingly released in the bloodstream and are detectable in blood serum after taking a blood sample.
-Gamma-glutamyltransferase is another important enzyme for the amino acid metabolism.
-Its elevation obtains as the most critical parameter for liver and gallbladder injury.
+In case of liver damage or disease, large volumes of liver enzymes are released into the bloodstream and are detected in blood serum.
+Gamma-glutamyltransferase is another important enzyme mediating amino acid metabolism.
+Its elevation is the most critical parameter in liver and gallbladder injury.